sbustamante/CosmicVoidsPaper/RefereeResponse.md

     Response:
     - We now mention in the first paragraph of the Results section the expected results for larger smoothing scales.
-Namely, that the statistics for the cosmci web tend to be those of a random Gaussian field.
+Namely, that the statistics for the cosmic web tend to be those of a random Gaussian field.